Counting vertices in plane and $k$-ary trees with given outdegree: Introduction

 \section{Introduction}

-Let us first review some terminology related to trees.
-A {\em tree} is an acyclic connected graph.
 In this paper we will assume all the trees are ({\em unlabelled}) {\em plane trees}, i.e., rooted trees whose vertices are considered to be indistinguishable, but the subtrees at any vertex are linearly ordered.
-For each vertex $v$ of a tree, we say that $v$ is of {\em outdegree} $i$ if it has $i$ subtrees, and call vertices of outdegree $0$ {\em leaves}.
+Let $\mathcal{T}_{n}$ be the set of all \emph{$n$-plane trees}, i.e., plane trees with $n$ edges.
+For each vertex $v$, we say that $v$ is of {\em outdegree} $i$ if it has $i$ subtrees, and call vertices of outdegree $0$ {\em leaves}.
 Vertices that are not leaves are called {\em internal vertices}.
 An ({\em ordinary}) {\em $k$-ary tree} is a plane tree where each vertex has exactly $k$ ordered subtrees, which could be empty.
 A {\em complete $k$-ary tree} is a $k$-ary tree for which each internal vertex has exactly $k$ nonempty subtrees.
-In other words, a complete $k$-ary tree is a plane tree each of whose internal vertices has degree $k$.
+In other words, a complete $k$-ary tree is a plane tree each of whose internal vertices has outdegree $k$.

 The set of plane trees is one of the most well-known and well-studied combinatorial structures.
 Existing results have focused on studying various statistics on plane trees and finding bijections between plane trees and other structures.
-In this paper we focus on the outdegree of vertices in plane trees and $k$-ary trees.
-Our main results are the following two theorems, for which we provid both generating function proofs and bijective proofs.
+The enumeration of plane trees by outdegree sequences has been well studied in the literature; see \cite{degreeseq20,degreeseq22,degreeseq54}.